6 Best Rabbit Beddings that are safe & cozy (Review & Guide)

 Comfort & Warmth

 Your rabbit’s comfort means everything, so it’s essential to look for material that will provide a warm, comfortable place for them to rest and burrow.
-Hay is ideal because it creates a fluffy surface to rest on while also being loose enough to allow your bunny to burrow and hide if they need to.

 Odor Control